OrianaVenture/VentureValheim/Progression/README.md

 ### Skill Manager

 Customize skill drain by turning it off entirely, setting to an absolute number, or using a comparison to choose the lower/higher skill drain (the absolute or original value).
 Set the server wide maximum level for skill gain and minimum level for skill loss (set OverrideMaximumSkillLevel and/or OverrideMinimumSkillLevel to True).
 Any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
+Console cheats will still work as intended.

 Warning: Other mods that change how skill gain and loss functions may cause unexpected behaviors.
 Turn off this feature if using another mod for skill management if you see mod conflicts.